tweag/haskell-training/material/domain.md

 ---

-We also need to change all the `IO` functions which generally work with `String`s with their corresponding version using `Text`, which can be found in the `Data.Text.IO` module.
+We also need to change all the `IO` functions which generally work with `String`s to their counterparts for `Text`, which can be found in the `Data.Text.IO` module.

 ```haskell
 import qualified Data.Text.IO as Text